susanyang17/doc/dev-ref/Features_and_Usages.md

 ## Support Different Zoom Levels

-Spreadsheet supports viewing in different zoom levels.
-You can change browser's zoom level according to your needs.
+You can view Keikai in different browser zoom levels.

-## Display Currency Symbol of Different Countries
+## Support Various Currencies

-Keikai can display different currency symbols such as $, ¥, ₩, €, and HKD in a cell with the currency format.
+Keikai can display different currency symbols such as $, ¥, ₩, €, and HKD in a cell in the currency format.

-## Localization of Number/Formula Input
+## Localize A Number/Formula Input

 Keikai also accepts ','(comma) or '.'(dot) as the decimal point for decimal numbers.

 ## Smart Input

-When you enter numbers in a cell with the default format (General), Keikai converts the numbers into the number format and sets its corresponding format automatically for you, for example 1,234,567, $123456, ($123456), ($1,234,567), 1.2% or 123456E10.
+When you enter numbers in a cell with the default format (General), Keikai will convert the numbers into corresponding number format for you, for example 1,234,567, $123456, ($123456), ($1,234,567), 1.2% or 123456E10.

 ## Date Format